colors-lab/xarm-pick-place-with-yolo-tutorial/README.md

 - [Known Issues and Practical Notes](#known-issues-and-practical-notes)
 - [Summary](#summary)

-Vision-Based Robotic Pick-and-Place Using YOLO and RGB-D Sensing
 ## System Overview

 This document explains how to use and understand a vision-based robotic pick-and-place